 - These may include VAT, import duty and excise duty (see VAT and duty).

-Rules and procedures for importing from the EU may be affected by Brexit
+Brexit means changes to the rules and procedures for importing from the EU

 Consider taking advice